thanhntm/ckeditor5/docs/builds/guides/frameworks/overview.md

 ---
 category: builds-integration-frameworks
 order: 10
+menu-title: Overview
 ---

 # Integrating CKEditor 5 with JavaScript frameworks

-## Is CKEditor 5 compatible with a framework I use?

-We are often asked questions like:

-> Is CKEditor 5 compatible with framework XYZ?
+## Is CKEditor 5 compatible with framework XYZ?

 Yes.
 CKEditor 5 is compatible with every JavaScript framework that we have heard of so far.
 CKEditor 5 is a JavaScript component (a pretty complex one but still) and does not require any uncommon techniques or technologies to be used.
 Threfore, unless the framework that you use has very untypical limitations, CKEditor 5 is compatible with it.